-1. The Rule Change Proposal, Process and Timeline
+1. Rule Change Proposal, Process and Timeline

-On 27 September 2018, the Economic Regulation Authority (ERA) submitted a Rule Change Proposal titled "ERA access to market information and SRMC investigation process" (RC_2018_05).
+On 27 September 2018, the Economic Regulation Authority (ERA) submitted a Rule Change Proposal titled "ERA access to market information and SRMC investigation process" (RC\2018\05).

 This Rule Change Proposal seeks to:

-- require AEMO to provide the ERA with data and information for the ERA's compliance monitoring function under the Market Rules; - remove restrictions on the ERA from using information already provided by AEMO to the ERA for the ERA's functions under the Wholesale Electricity Market Rules (Market Rules); and - not require two separate investigations for the ERA to bring proceedings before the Electricity Review Board to address short run marginal cost (SRMC) non-compliance matters.
+- require AEMO to provide the ERA with data and information for the ERA's compliance monitoring function under the Market Rules; - allow the ERA to use information provided by AEMO to the ERA under section 2.16 of the Market Rules for the ERA's other functions by removing the restrictions in section 2.16 of the Market Rules; - not require two separate investigations for the ERA to bring proceedings before the Electricity Review Board to address short run marginal cost (SRMC) non-compliance matters.

-This proposal is being processed using the Standard Rule Change Process, described in section 2.7 of the Market Rules.
-On 9 November 2018, the Rule Change Panel extended the timeframe for the end of the first submission period in accordance with clause 2.5.10 of the Market Rules.
-On 17 December 2018, the Rule Change Panel extended the timeframe for publication of the Draft Rule Change Report in accordance with clause 2.5.10 of the Market Rules.
-Further details of the extensions are available on the Rule Change Panel's website.
+This Rule Change Proposal is being processed using the Standard Rule Change Process described in section 2.7 of the Market Rules.
+On 9 November 2018, the Rule Change Panel extended the timeframe for the end of the first submission period in accordance with clause 2.5.10.
+On 17 December 2018 and on 25 March 2019, the Rule Change Panel extended the timeframe for publication of the Draft Rule Change Report in accordance with clause 2.5.10.
+Further details of these extensions are available on the Rule Change Panel's website.

-The amended key dates for progressing this Rule Change Proposal are:
+The key dates for progressing this Rule Change Proposal are:

-All documents related to this Rule Change Proposal can be found on the Rule Change Panel's website at Rule Change: RC_2018_05 - Economic Regulation Authority Western Australia.
+All documents related to this Rule Change Proposal can be found on the Rule Change Panel's website at Rule Change: RC 2018 05 - Economic Regulation Authority Western Australia.